p2panda/handbook/website/docs/specifications/namakemono/index.md

 #### Documents

 * Some documents are only retained when they are referenced by other documents, or if a reference they contain is still alive
-* When references expire, entire documents or collections can be automatically garbage collected
+* When references expire, documents or entire collections can be automatically garbage collected without leaving a trace
 * See ["Collections"](#collections) for an example

 ### Tombstones

-* To delete a whole document we can publish a **Tombstone** operation which will cause all operations of this document to be deleted
+* To delete a single document we can publish a **Tombstone** operation which will cause all operations for this document to be deleted
-* This tombstone is sent to other peers and kept forever to inform them that we want this document to be deleted
+* This tombstone is sent other peers to inform them that we want this document to be deleted.
+To ensure the document remains deleted network wide, the tombstone should be kept until the document is "dropped" via garbage collection
 * If we want to delete / tombstone the document we add the action field inside the header, no body is required
     ```rust
     struct Header {